FrankWorldview/blockchain/smart_contracts/4_Exercise4.md

 # Exercise 4: Create Your Own Tokens

-## Goal: Deploy your own ERC‑20 contract on Sepolia (an Ethereum testnet)

 ## Create, Test, and Deploy Your ERC‑20 Contract on Anvil
 + Initialize a Foundry project.